Historical background of the New Testament: Analysis of the gospels

 If something stands in the gospels that is clearly not in the interests of the late 1st-century church — disparaging remarks about Gentiles, for example, or explicit pronouncements about the imminent end of the world — then it has a stronger claim to authenticity than otherwise.
 Stated briefly, anything embarrassing is probably earlier.
 (1988: 6).

 Even these criteria are not sufficient to recover "what really happened."
 They can, however, enable historians to suggest "with reasonable security what possibly happened, what probably happened, and what could not possibly have happened.

 According to Fredriksen, two events in the Gospels probably happened: John's baptism and Pilate's crucifixion of Jesus.
 These events are mentioned in all four gospels.
 Moreover, they do not conform to Jewish tradition in which there are no baptized and crucified messiahs.
 They are also embarrassing to the early Church.
-John the Baptist's prominence in both the gospels and Josephus suggests that he may have been more popular than Jesus in his lifetime; also, Jesus' mission does not begin until after his baptism by John.
-Fredriksen suggests that it was only after Jesus' death that Jesus emerged as more influential than John.
-Accordingly, the gospels project Jesus' posthumous importance back to his lifetime.
-Ways this was accomplished were by minimizing John's importance by having John resist baptizing Jesus (Matthew), by referring to the baptism in passing (Luke), or by asserting Jesus' superiority (John).
+John the Baptist was a figure of major historical significance, as demonstrated by the independent accounts of both Josephus and the Gospels.
+Fredriksen notes that the Gospel writers sought to subordinate John to Jesus in ways that reflect later Christian concerns.
+For example, Matthew has John resist baptizing Jesus; Luke refers to the baptism in passing; and the Gospel of John repeatedly asserts that John is inferior to Jesus.
+These apologetic efforts lead Fredriksen to conclude that the historical reality was probably the reverse: John the Baptist had been more popular than Jesus in their lifetimes.
+She further argues that Jesus' own public mission began only after he encountered John, accepted his apocalyptic message, and received baptism from him, suggesting that Jesus' ministry arose out of John's movement before later Christian tradition projected Jesus' post-resurrection importance back into his lifetime.